Trey Murphy III Player Props: Pelicans vs. Clippers

-Trey Murphy III plus his New Orleans Pelicans teammates face off versus the Los Angeles Clippers at 10:30 PM ET on Saturday.
+Trey Murphy III and the rest of the New Orleans Pelicans will be facing the Los Angeles Clippers on Saturday at 8:30 PM ET.

-Let's break down Murphy's prop bets, and some stats and trends to help you make good wagers.
+With prop bets available for Murphy, let's look at some stats and trends to help you find good wagers.

 Trey Murphy III Prop Bets vs. the Clippers